Chronic Anxiety Triggers That Commonly Cause Anxiety Disorders

 The biggest challenge that Chronic Anxiety Sufferers have is STOPPING the chronic anxiety cycle of rumination, fear and trauma.
 This can be easily achieved when we treat anxiety with a holistic approach.
 Supporting the client towards a more balanced state of mind, body, and emotions.

 Chronic Anxiety can be healed, chronic anxiety disorders are not something you just need to live with.
-If you suffer from GAD Generalised Anxiety Disorder, panic attacks or any form of chronic anxiety issues.
+If you suffer from GAD Generalised Anxiety Disorder, panic attacks, or any form of chronic anxiety issues.
 Get professional help.
-As a Stress therapist, Counsellor and Coach I witnessed for many years, clients who had suffered for decades before seeking help.
+In my role as Stress therapist, Counsellor, and Coach I saw clients who had suffered for decades before seeking help, The longer people leave anxiety issues untreated or addressed the bigger hold it often it has over the life and sometimes can take longer to treat.
+But it can be treated, it can be eliminated with the right approach

 Eileen Burns, owner of Stress Coach Training, she is a highly qualified Stress Management Expert, therapist and Coach who has been studying holistic wellbeing and various forms of therapy for the last 28 years.